Arun-1997/Global_terrestrial_ecosystem/README.md

 ![Alt text](screenshots/screenshot_1.jpg?raw=true "Title")

-Use the layers to icon at the top right corner to toggle the different types.
+Use the layers icon at the top right corner to toggle the different types.
 By default, it is unchecked for the map to load smoothly.

 Note: Loading the site will take a few seconds